Ohi Day

-Emblem of the 8th Infantry Division, the first unit to face the Italian invasion: its motto is Ohi.
+Emblem of the 8th Infantry Division, the first unit to face the Italian invasion: its motto is Oxi.

-Ohi Day (Επέτειος του Όχι; /el/) is celebrated throughout Greece, Cyprus and the Greek communities around the world on 28 October each year.
-Ohi Day commemorates the rejection by the Greek Ioannis Metaxas of the ultimatum made by Italian dictator Benito Mussolini on 28 October 1940 and the subsequent Hellenic counterattack against the invading Italian forces at the mountains of Pindus during the Greco-Italian War and Greek resistance during the Axis occupation.
+Oxi Day (/ˈəʊkiː/; Επέτειος του Όχι; /el/) is celebrated throughout Greece, Cyprus and the Greek communities around the world on 28 October each year.
+Oxi Day commemorates the rejection by the Greek Ioannis Metaxas of the ultimatum made by Italian dictator Benito Mussolini on 28 October 1940 and the subsequent Hellenic counterattack against the invading Italian forces at the mountains of Pindus during the Greco-Italian War and Greek resistance during the Axis occupation.

-Background
+History

 Shortly after 03:00 am on 28 October 1940, the Italian ambassador to Greece, Emanuele Grazzi, departed from a party at the Italian embassy in Athens to visit Ioannis Metaxas.
 Ambassador Grazzi presented Metaxas with an ultimatum: either permit Axis forces to enter and occupy unspecified "strategic locations," or face the prospect of war.
 Metaxas is reported to have responded with a single laconic word, όχι ("No!").
 It was later determined that his actual reply was in French: "Alors, c’est la guerre!" ("Then, it is war!").

 Following Metaxas's refusal, Italian troops stationed in Albania, which was then an Italian protectorate, attacked the Greek border at 05:30 am, initiating Greece's participation in World War II.

 Later that same morning, citizens across Greece, irrespective of political affiliation, took to the streets, shouting "όχι" as they marched in protest.

-As a result, Ohi Day has been commemorated annually since 1942 on October 28.
+As a result, Oxi Day has been commemorated annually since 1942 on October 28.
 Originally observed by resistance members only, it became a national holiday after World War II and continues to be celebrated by Greek-speaking communities across the world today.

-Presently, Ohi Day is a national public holiday in Greece and Cyprus, and is marked by military parades, church services, and community gatherings celebrating the importance of national sovereignty and resilience in the face of adversity.
+Presently, Oxi Day is a national public holiday in Greece and Cyprus, and is marked by military parades, church services, and community gatherings celebrating the importance of national sovereignty and resilience in the face of adversity.
 This is meant to foster a sense of unity and remembrance, and pay tribute to those who stood against fascism during an exceptionally tumultuous period in Europe’s history.

 The word "όχι" first appeared in the newspaper Ellinikon Mellon on October 30, 1940 as the title of an article written by Nikos P. Efstratiou.